NomicFoundation/hardhat/packages/buidler-truffle5/README.md

 An instance of [`TruffleEnvironmentArtifacts`](./src/artifacts.ts) is injected into `env.artifacts` and the method `contract()` is injected into the global scope for using in tests.

 ## Usage
 There are no additional steps you need to take for this plugin to work.
-Install it and run `npx buidler test` and your Truffle tests should run with no need to make any modifications.
+Install it, run `npx buidler test` and your Truffle tests should run with no need to make any modifications.